 ||For hybrid scenarios where the email is the same for both SharePoint Server on-premises and SharePoint in Microsoft 365, determines whether or not the client should set up sync for SharePoint Server or SharePoint in Microsoft 365 first during the first-run scenario.

 ||SharePointOnPremPrioritizationPolicy (int): This parameter determines which service to attempt to authenticate against for setting up sync.

-1 indicates OneDrive should setup SharePoint Server on-premises first, followed by SharePoint Online.
+1 indicates OneDrive should set up SharePoint Server on-premises first, followed by SharePoint in Microsoft 365.